Aveline-art/website/CONTRIBUTING.md

       git clone https://github.com/octocat/website.git
       ```

-      You should now have a new folder in your `hackforla` folder called `website`.
-Verify this by changing into the new directory:
-      ```bash
-      cd website
+      If your setup is correct, this should now be your directory structure.

       ```
+      .
+      ├── hackforla
+      │   └── website
+      |       └── [...]
+      ```

   2. Verify that your local cloned repository is pointing to the correct `origin` URL (that is, the forked repo on your own Github account):

      ```bash
+     cd website
      git remote -v
      ```
      You should see `fetch` and `push` URLs with links to your forked repository under your account (i.e. `https://github.com/<your_GitHub_user_name>/website.git`).
 You are all set to make working changes to the website on your local machine.